hasura/supergraph-io/README.md

 As an API producer, you should easily and seamlessly connect your data domains to the platform.
 The Supergraph strategy and architecture addresses common challenges and reluctance from domain owners by ensuring:

-1. **Subgraph Connector CI/CD**: Keeps the API contract in sync with minimal overhead for the domain owner.
+1. **Subgraph CI/CD**: Keeps the API contract in sync with minimal overhead for the domain owner.
-2. **Subgraph Connector Performance**: Maintains or improves performance compared to direct access to the underlying domain.
+2. **Subgraph Performance**: Maintains or improves performance compared to direct access to the underlying data domain.

 ### Consume APIs
 API consumers should be able to discover and consume APIs without manual integration, aggregation, or composition